bbozkaya/systems/examples/multistage_milvus/README.md

 will return the top-k ordered list of items relevant to the user id being queried.

 Commands needed to install and start a milvus server (before creating a vector index and querying it) are included in the second notebook.

+Note: This version of milvus (2.2.X) used in the notebooks does not support GPU acceleration.